winnieyang89/personal_website1/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Candidate in Sociology
+role: *Grant Notley Memorial Postdoctoral Fellow*

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: McGill University
+  - name: University of Alberta
     url:

 # Short bio (displayed in user profile at end of posts)